CYBER NEWS

 At 8:02 a.m., a message from the technical team alerted Afnor's CIO to a "small" problem: the sudden appearance of .RYK files on the company network.
 He immediately interrupted his vacation and called Jean-Marc Aubert, Afnor's current CISO, who was then in charge of security.
 This marked the start of a race against time to block the attack, followed by months of work to get the information system back into production.

 Just 18 minutes after the alert began, the CIO and ComEx decided to shut down the entire information system.
 "All computers were shut down, and everyone went back to paper and pencil," explains Jean-Marc Aubert.
-"We were in the middle of the Covid phase, and all employees were in lockdown.
-We call back all ISD staff, and set up a crisis management room. "
+"We're in the middle of the Covid phase, and all employees are under lockdown.
+We call back all IT Department staff, and set up a crisis management room. "

 All hell breaks loose at AFNOR headquarters